pavlovskyive/kpi-soft-arch/README.md

 2. [**Client-Server Pattern:**](2-client-server) The codebase demonstrates the Client-Server pattern, enabling communication and data exchange between clients and a central server.
 3. [**Master-Slave Pattern:**](3-master-slave) A pattern where a master component delegates tasks to one or more slave components for parallel processing.
 4. [**Pipe-Filter Pattern:**](4-pipe-filter) A pattern, which processes data sequentially through a series of filters connected by pipes, allowing for modular and reusable data transformations.
+5. [**Broker Pattern:**](5-broker) A pattern, which involves a central broker acting as an intermediary for communication and coordination between components.
+It allows publishers to send messages to specific topics and delivers those messages to subscribers interested in those topics.

 ## Usage